Pneumonia beat back after hospital stay

 Highlights of Declaration of Independence

-The Fourth of July is upon us and I wanted to share some independent facts that many Americans may not have learned in history books or in their classrooms.*
+The Fourth of July is upon us, and I wanted to share some independent facts that many Americans may not have learned in history books or inside their classrooms.

-The Declaration of Independence was first printed in a German-speaking newspaper and not an English one.
-The Colony of Pennsylvania had a large German population and when people of what became the Keystone State voted on which language to use, German lost by only one vote.
+The Declaration of Independence was first printed in a German-Speaking newspaper and not an English one.
+The Colony of Pennsylvania once had a large German population, and when people of what became the Keystone State voted on which language to use, German lost by only one vote.
 Continue reading

 Making History with my own Mail-in Vote